Vishnu1234-tech/Turtle-Graphics/README.md

 ---
 **🙏 Inspiration**

-This project is inspired by Indian mythology & spirituality, merging programming with divine storytelling.
+**This project is inspired by ancient Indian texts & spirituality, merging programming with divine storytelling.**

 “May the Lord always protect us.” 🌟